Mahatur/RobloxSoberRamdisk/README.md

 ⚠️ SSD Makers Hate This

-This script completely bypasses storage I/O, reducing SSD/HDD usage to zero during gameplay .
+This script completely bypasses storage I/O, reducing SSD/HDD usage to zero during gameplay

+No copyright, This just for speed improvement.
 Use at your own discretion.